Get a quote

 Permeable Paving Installation

-Last updated on January 29th, 2020
+Last updated on February 6th, 2024

-Apply geotextile to the bottom and sides of the excavated area.
+Apply non-woven geotextile to the bottom and sides of the excavated area.
 Start laying geotextile at the top end of the drainage slope following down with overlapping joints of 24″.
-Install all drain pipes, observation wells, overflow pipes in the base, depending on their location.
+Install all drain pipes, observation wells, and overflow pipes in the base, depending on their location.

-Place, grade and compact 2″ open aggregate for the sub base.
-The sub base is typically compacted to 6-8″ lifts with a minimum 10-ton static roller.
-Make at least four passes with a maximum of 4″ of aggregate per lift, with no visible movement in the sub base material when compaction is complete.
+If more than 10″ of base is required, use a sub-base of 2″ open rock.
+The sub-base is typically compacted in 4-6″ lifts with a minimum 300lb plate compactor or 10-ton static roller.
+Make at least four passes with a maximum of 6″ of aggregate per lift, with no visible movement in the sub-base material when compaction is complete.
 Care must be taken not to damage the installed drain pipes during compaction and paving.
-Keep the area where the pavement is to be constructed free from sediment during entire job.
-Geotextile, base and bedding materials contaminated with sediment should be removed and replaced with clean materials.

-After sub base is compacted, apply 4″ of ¾” open aggregate for the base material.
-Compact with the same process as the sub base material.
-The base is typically compacted with a minimum 10-ton static roller.
-Make at least four passes with no visible movement in the base material when compaction is complete.
+After the sub-base is compacted, apply 10″ of ¾” open aggregate for the base material.
+The base is typically compacted in 2-4″ lifts with a minimum 300lb plate compactor or 10-ton static roller.
+Make at least four passes with a maximum of 4″ of aggregate per lift, with no visible movement in the sub-base material when compaction is complete.
 The elevation of the compacted surface should not deviate more than ± ½” over the length of a 10′ straightedge.

-Screed 1-1½” of ¼” #10 aggregate as a leveling course.
+Screed 1-1½” of ¼” #10 aggregate as a bedding layer.
 Do not compact this layer!

 The final surface elevations should not deviate more than ± 3/8″ over the length of a 10′ straightedge.
 The final surface elevations should be 1/8 – 1/4″ above adjacent drainage inlets, concrete collars or channels.